-NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensings Studies (2009).
-Mollusk populations upstream of the Project are addressed by one ongoing study being conducted in support of the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project:
+Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensing Studies (2008-2009)

+Mollusk populations upstream of the Project are addressed by one ongoing study conducted in support of the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project:

-• Mollusk studies on the Middle Yuba River between Our House Diversion Dam and Jackson Meadows Reservoir Dam and on the South Yuba River between the North Yuba confluence and Spaulding Dam.
+Mollusk studies on the Middle Yuba River between Our House Diversion Dam and Jackson Meadows Reservoir Dam and on the South Yuba River between the North Yuba confluence and Spaulding Dam.

-The 2008 results for this study (NID and PG&E 2009f) are available on the NID/PG&E Relicensing Website at www.nid-relicensing.com, and can be accessed by selecting "Technical Memoranda" on the Quick Launch bar located on the left side of the website's main page.
+Results for these studies (NID and PG&E 2010m) are available on the NID/PG&E Relicensing Website at www.nid-relicensing.com.